chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 #### Softmax

 This is the most critical layer, as it is significantly slower in both versions compared to PyTorch, with Chapel being the slowest.
 I do not know the reason behind the slowness of the C++ version, as it is slower than both of the Python versions, but I understand why it performs better than the Chapel version.
 The Chapel version refuses to use `_ZGVdN8v_expf_avx2`, the vectorized exponential function in the GNU C Library, in exponential computation, while the C++ version uses the function (`clang` requires the `-fveclib=libmvec` flag to enable `_ZGVdN8v_expf_avx2`).
-I have tried the following methods to enable the use of `_ZGVdN8v_expf_avx2` in Chapel but failed:
+I have tried many methods to enable the use of `_ZGVdN8v_expf_avx2` in Chapel, such as iterating with simple `for` or `foreach` loops, switching from `real(32)` to real(64), using direct assignments like `B = exp(A)`, and passing the same compilation flags used in `clang` via `--ccflag`, but none of these attempts succeeded.
-- Simple for loop iterating over the array’s domain
-- Simple for loop iterating over the array’s elements
-- Switching from `real(32)` to `real(64)`
-- Direct assignment `B = exp(A)`
-- Using `foreach` loops.
-- Passing the same flags used in Clang via `--ccflag`
-- Using `--no-ieee-float`

-As Chapel uses LLVM as its backbone, Chapel should be able to access this function like clang does.
-This issue should be further investigated (or the function should be integrated if it hasn't been) so that Chapel can benefit from it.
+However, this issue has been resolved in modern Chapel (version 2.7), which introduces the new compiler flag `--vector-library`.
+Setting it to `LIBMVEC-X86` for the `llvm` target compiler (or `libmvec` for `clang`) produces the same effect as specifying `--fveclib` in clang.

 #### DropOut